global-step/gauss-vagrant/README.md

 ```
 $ vagrant ssh
 $ # copy your ssh keys, like id_rsa
+$ cd /vargant # or whereever you have access from host OS
 $ git clone git@github.com:global-step/Gauss.git
 $ cd Gauss
 $ gem uninstall did_you_mean